 NOTE: The temperature chosen was 25 °C because the nanoparticle size analyzer was calibrated at that temperature.
 Therefore, it is important that all users of the instrument know and use this temperature.
 Room temperature is not an acceptable setting because it can vary.

-Ensure that all diluents, also called negative controls (e.g., Dulbecco's Phosphate-buffered Saline (DPBS), ultrapure distilled water [DW]), are all NTA-characterized.
-Use DPBS for the flushing of the laser module and dilution of samples.
+Ensure that all diluents, also called negative controls (e.g., Dulbecco's Phosphate-buffered Saline (DPBS), ultrapure distilled water [DW]), are all NTA-characterized using the same camera level and detection threshold as nanoparticle samples being measured.
+Use characterized DPBS for the flushing of the laser module and dilution of samples.
 Factor contaminants in the negative control DPBS into sample results if their levels are significant.

 Store samples at 4 °C prior to evaluation and never freeze them as this would degrade the liposome sample.
 Warm samples/standards/diluents to room temperature for 30 min prior to analysis.